Service Level Agreements

 Basic Support Process

-Standard PDI Support is available Monday through Friday, 7:00 AM to 6:00 PM AEDT, except on published holidays.
-Billable callback support is available outside these hours at 150% of the standard services hourly fee or with the afterhours support plan
+Standard PDI Support is available Monday through Friday, 7:00 AM to 6:00 PM , except on published holidays.
+Billable callback support is available outside these hours at 150% of the standard services hourly fee or with the afterhours support plan.

-PDI recommends that designated, experienced users make support requests.
-PDI requires that store-level issues be processed through an internal support group or helpdesk before a PDI support request is made.
+PDI recommends that designated, experienced users log cases solely via PDI Connections.
+PDI requires that admin issues be processed through an internal support group or helpdesk before a PDI support request is made.
 All users need to be authorized for case logging prior to making a support request.
-To add authorized users to your account, send an email to support@pditechnologies.com or have an account administrator log a case on PDI Connections.
+To add authorized users to your account, have an account administrator to log a case on PDI Connections.

 Before Initiating a Support Request